- Posted by Vladimir Stefanovic

 As we mentioned earlier, any type of on-premise equipment needs upgrading.
 These are due every 3-5 years, which additionally bumps up the overall costs of maintaining an on-premise infrastructure and makes migrating to Office 365 all the more beneficial in the long run.

 4. More Efficient and Faster Infrastructure Management

-After migrating to Office 365, the IT department will require less people and hours to maintain your information management and communications stack.
+After migrating to Office 365, the IT department will require fewer people and hours to maintain your information management and communications stack.
 This will free up their time to address other pending tasks and work on innovative projects that will improve the efficiency of your business, customer experience and satisfaction.

 Below is a table of responsibilities that clearly shows the scope of services and processes that Office 365 can provide you with:

 5. You Get All the Apps, Services, Tools and Platforms You Need

 Office 365 is an all-round package deal that provides all the pertinent tools necessary for a company of any size to operate and optimize performance.
 Some of these services and apps include: Word, PowerPoint, Excel, Outlook, OneNote, Publisher, Access, Skype for Business, Microsoft Teams and more.